-After the assisted hatching procedure is over, the next step is to dip the embryos into a special solution called ‘embryo glue’.
+Once the assisted hatching procedure is over, the next step is to dip the embryos into a special solution called ‘embryo glue’.
 The embryo glue contains, among other things, high levels of hyaluronic acid which aids fertilization, implantation, and embryo development.
 The hyaluronic acid is produced in the womb, fallopian tubes and ovaries.
-The glue has the same effect as those uterine secretions – to facilitate implantation and support pregnancy.
-Before being placed into the uterus, embryos are immersed in the ‘glue’.
-This process can help the embryos to stick easier to the endometrium.
-Embryo glue may be particularly beneficial for women who’ve had repeated implantation failure or unexplained infertility.
+The glue has the same effect as those uterine secretions that facilitate implantation and support pregnancy.
+Before being placed into the womb, embryos are immersed in the sticky solution which can help them attach easier to the uterine lining.
+Embryo glue is particularly beneficial for women who’ve had repeated implantation failure or are diagnosed with unexplained infertility.

 Assisted Hatching and Birth Defects

-The zona pellucida is not a non-living component of the embryo, and penetrating this outer layer poses no threat.
+The zona pellucida is a non-living component of the embryo, and penetrating this outer layer poses no threat to the embryo growth!
 Laser-assisted hatching is superior compared to the other standard assisted hatching techniques that were used in the past.
 Laser technology is extremely precise and efficient, thus making the procedure much shorter and safer for the embryo(s).
-This technique does not have any negative thermal effects such as overheating on the embryos.
+This technique does not have any negative thermal effects such as overheating or causing damage to the embyo.

 Assisted Hatching and Twins

 Research showed that assisted hatching can increase the rate of monozygotic (identical) twins.
 The scientists assumed that this could be a result of making a hole in the zona pellucida, which possibly can cause the embryo to split into two identical parts around the time of implantation.
-It was concluded that further research is needed to understand the causes of twins and the full effects that this technique has on embryos.
+However, further research is needed to understand the causes of twins and the full effects that this technique has on embryos.

 Assisted Hatching and ICSI

-Among the IVF treatments offered at euroCARE IVF, assisted hatching and intracytoplasmic sperm injection (ICSI) Cyprus provide many benefits for our patients.
-Intracytoplasmic sperm injection (ICSI) is a technique used in IVF cycles to facilitate fertilization.
-This procedure involves injecting a single sperm cell into an egg which results in fertilization and the development of an embryo for implantation.
-Once a healthy embryo of good quality has been produced, our euroCARE IVF doctor will determine the date of embryo transfer.
-Before being placed into the womb, the selected embryo(s) will undergo assisted hatching procedure to prepare them for implantation.
+Among the IVF treatments offered at euroCARE IVF, assisted hatching and intracytoplasmic sperm injection (ICSI) provide many benefits for our patients.
+Intracytoplasmic sperm injection (ICSI) is a technique used in IVF cycles to aid fertilization.
+This procedure involves injecting a single sperm cell into the egg which results in fertilization and the development of an embryo for implantation.
+Once a healthy embryo of good quality has been produced, our euroCARE IVF doctor will determine the embryo transfer date.
+Before being placed into the womb, the selected embryo(s) will undergo assisted hatching to prepare them for implantation.

 Benefits of Assisted Hatching

-- Assisted hatching can help an embryo implant in the uterus more successfully.
-Our embryologist uses a laser to make a small hole in the zona pellucida that surrounds the embryo before it’s placed inside the woman’s uterus.
-This makes it easier for the embryo to implant into the uterine wall.
+- Assisted hatching can increase the likelihood of embryo implantation.
+Our embryologists use laser technology to make a small hole in the zona pellucida that surrounds the embryo before it’s placed inside the woman’s uterus.
+This makes it easier for the embryo to attach to the uterine wall.